What to Know Before Signing a Divorce Attorney Retainer Agreement

 What Must Be in a Divorce Attorney Retainer Agreement?

 The retainer deposit amount and the replenishment trigger.
 How much is required upfront, and at what remaining balance will the attorney request additional funds.
 The replenishment trigger is typically 25 to 50 percent of the original deposit.
 Knowing this number in advance prevents the replenishment request from arriving as a surprise.
-How Divorce Attorney Billing Actually Works
+For how the trust account system works (IOLTA mechanics, commingling rules, the right to request a ledger statement), see How Divorce Attorney Billing Actually Works.

 Treatment of unused funds.
 Any balance remaining in the trust account at the close of the matter must be returned to you.
 This should be explicitly stated in the agreement.
 The money is yours until earned.
 Do not sign an agreement that is silent on this point.